bgd-labs/aave-proposals-v3/src/20231106_AaveV3Ethereum_AaveFundingUpdates/AaveFundingUpdates.md

 ## Specification

-- Deposit 1M units of USDC from Treasury into Aave v3 (received from Polygon bridge)
+- Deposit 1.5M units of USDC from Treasury into Aave v3 Ethereum (received from Polygon bridge)
-- Deposit 350k units of USDT from Treasury into Aave v3 (received from Polygon bridge)
+- Deposit 750k units of USDT from Treasury into Aave v3 Ethereum (received from Polygon bridge)
-- Deposit 4000k units of USDT from Treasury into Aave v2 (received from Polygon bridge)
-- Deposit 500k units of DAI from Treasury into Aave v3 (received from Polygon bridge)

 Swap the following asset holdings to GHO:

-- 700k units of USDC held in Treasury (received from Polygon bridge)
+- 200k units of USDC held in Treasury (received from Polygon bridge)
+- 500k units of DAI held in Treasury (received from Polygon bridge)

 ## References